schoolofdevops/chatgpt-prompts-devopsmastery/prompts/11-devops-tracker.md

+# ChatGPT Prompt for tracking latest Trends in Devops

 "Hi ChatGPT, I am [Your Name], a professional in the DevOps field.
 To ensure I remain at the forefront of industry developments and best practices, I need assistance in keeping myself updated with the latest trends, tools, and methodologies in DevOps.
 Here's some background and what I'm looking for:

 Current Role and Experience: [Briefly describe your current job role in DevOps and your experience level, including any specific areas of expertise you have.]